-- DRVTHS staff will not use candy or food as a reward for student accomplish
+- DRVTHS staff will not use candy or food as a reward for student accomplishments.

-- Staff members are encouraged to model healthy behavior, including nutrition and physical activity.
+- Staff are encouraged to model healthy behavior, including through nutrition and physical activity.

-- The District shall encourage participation in after-school sports, intramurals and other, non-competitive physical activity programs.
+- DRVTHS shall encourage participation in after-school sports, intramurals and other, non-competitive physical activity programs.

-- Buses, building exteriors and score boards on and around school property shall be free of brands and illustrations of unhealthful foods.
+- Busses, building exteriors, score boards, etc. on and around school property shall be free of brands and illustrations of unhealthful foods.

-- The district will not expose students to food marketing of any kind.
-All advertising in school publications and school media outlets must be approved by the principal and will not include food marketing.
+- All advertising in school publications and school media outlets must be approved by the principal and will not include food marketing.

 Implementation, Evaluation, and Communication

-- The Superintendent-Director or designee will be responsible for ensuring the wellness policy is implemented in the school.
+- The Superintendent-Director or designee shall be responsible for ensuring that the wellness policy is implemented in the school.

 - The Superintendent-Director or designee will ensure compliance with established nutrition and physical activity wellness policies.
 The Principal or designee will ensure compliance with those policies in this school and will report on the compliance to the Superintendent-Director or designee.

 - The school food service staff at the school will ensure compliance with nutrition policies within the school food service areas and will report on this matter to the Supervisor of Food Services.